LOADING ...

 You know thing that

-'Cause your best you can hardly get over.
+'Cause that's best you can hardly get over.

-I just the day I could shake Charlie Patton hand.
+I just wish the day I shake Charlie Patton hand.

 ~